bbauska/UofM-AdvStyling/readme.md

 you start small and we\'ll go ahead and we\'ll do something together.
 Good luck,

-# Week 2-09.
+## Week2-09.
 Code With Me: Fluid Measurements and Media Queries {#week-2-09.-code-with-me-fluid-measurements-and-media-queries .unnumbered}

 Hey everybody, welcome back.
 Let\'s go look at some code together.